civisanalytics/civis-r/README.md

 Installation
 ------------

-Installing and using `civis-r` requires a Civis API key.
+Installing and using `civis` requires a Civis API key.
 Instructions for creating an API key can be found [here](https://civis.zendesk.com/hc/en-us/articles/216341583-Generating-an-API-Key).
 All API keys have a set expiration date and so a new key will need to be created at least every 30 days.

-Once you have created an API key, you will then need to add it to your environment so `civis-r` can access it.
+Once you have created an API key, you will then need to add it to your environment so `civis` can access it.
 To do this, add the following line to your `.Renviron` file:

 ```bash